Hamburg (Germany)

 Port Hamburg

-Port Hamburg (officially "Hamburger Hafen") is on Elbe River and approx 110 km (70 mi) from North Sea/Baltic Sea.
+Port Hamburg (officially "Hamburger Hafen") is on Elbe River and approx 110 km (70 mi) from the North Sea/Baltic Sea.
 It is ranked the country's largest cargo port In terms of TEU-containers volumes, as well as Europe's second-busiest (following Rotterdam).

 According to a study conducted in 2019 (before the COVID crisis), Port Hamburg's cruise shipping business generates an annual GVA (gross value-added) ~EUR 420 million and directly supports ~4500 full-time jobs, besides direct employment with cruise shipping companies.